SPONSORS

 We invite submissions to two tracks:

-All accepted papers (full and short) will also be presented as posters during a workshop poster session.
+All accepted papers (full and short) will also be presented as posters during a workshop poster session

-Best of DaMoN 2024
+Best of DaMoN 2025

 This year all accepted DaMoN papers will be considered for a best paper award.